Backdoor Roth IRA: How to Build Your Nest Egg with an Accepted Tax Loophole

 By Tom Limoges

 Springtime brings with it fresh air, budding trees and the robins with their uplifting songs.
 The arrival of the robins is often considered one of the very first signs of spring.
 Soon, they build their nests in anticipation of laying their eggs and caring for the baby birds to come.
-These signs give us hope for warmer days and more time spent relaxing with our families.
+These signs give us hope for warmer days ahead!

-Yet, another sign of spring is always the tax deadline of April 15.
-Another Tax Day has come and gone, but I thought I would share this tip for clients looking to add a little more to their retirement nest egg – and possibly reduce their future tax bills.
+Yet, another sign of spring is always the tax deadline (April 18 this year).
+As Tax Day approaches, I thought I would share this tip for anyone looking to add a little more to their retirement nest egg – and to possibly reduce their future tax bills.

 Unique Tax Benefits of IRAs